-I was really lucky to be selected to create a bespoke seductive LED screen art commission for GUTHEALTH’s set on the Wellington Airport Ngā Taniwha Stage.
+I was thrilled to be selected to create a bespoke, seductive LED screen art commission for GUTHEALTH’s 45 mins set on the Wellington Airport Ngā Taniwha Stage at CUBADUPA.

 ‘Gut Health are a six-piece ensemble from Naarm/Melbourne whose sound blurs the boundaries of guitar music, weaving hypnotic dance-punk, no wave and chaotic noise with nightclub-inspired soundscapes…Sonically daring.
 Visually adventurous.
 Hypnotic art-punk with an edge’’ Concord: world’s leading independent music company